Chimpanzee

 About

-Chimpanzees are our closest relatives, sharing 98.6 percent of our DNA.
+Along with gorillas, orangutans, and bonobos, chimpanzees are great apes.
+They are our closest relatives, sharing 98.6 percent of our DNA.
 Among the many demonstrations of their intelligence, they create tools, using rocks to smash open nuts and gourds; sticks to fish ants, bees, and termites out of their nests; tree branches as weapons; and leaves to soak up water to drink.
 Tools are primarily used to obtain food, but they are also used as weapons and in games such as tug of war or catch.
 Tool use is not instinctive, but rather learned through observation.
 Different troops pass along different tool-making techniques.
 Some sharpen sticks like spears to hunt.
 Others split the ends of sticks to increase the catch of insects per dip.
 Chimps, like humans, communicate using a wide variety of facial expressions, gestures, and vocalizations.

-Chimps live and travel in troops of 30-80 individuals led by a dominant male.
+Chimps live and travel in troops of 30 to 80 individuals led by a dominant male.
 Challenges to the dominant male are common and the group leader typically changes every 3 to 5 years.
 Chimps live in a “fission-fusion” society, breaking into smaller temporary subgroups (fission) during the day.
 Smaller groups have a better opportunity to find sufficient food.
 In the evening, they reunite (fusion) to build nests and sleep.
 Larger groups offer better protection against predators.
 At the Zoo, chimps practice their own fission-fusion breaking into subgroups during the day to either lounge in the penthouse or head out into the main habitat to enjoy the waterfall.
 They reunite at night in their sleeping quarters.
 Chimp populations are decreasing due to poaching, habitat loss and degradation, and disease.
 Although all killing and capture of chimpanzees is illegal, laws are difficult to enforce.

 Status